 The concept of “value” is central to agile and lean software development – but how do we decide what is valuable, and on what basis?
 I argue that we need to rethink the role of product owner, discarding pointless activities such as estimation.
 Determining value is the responsibility of everyone – not just the “product owner”.
 In order to deliver value we must be able to measure it transparently, and establish a fast feedback loop so teams can quickly determine if what they doing is in fact valuable.
 In this talk I will discuss several approaches to measuring value, how to maximize creating it, and how doing so affects the way teams work.

 While keeping software production ready throughout its lifecycle and optimizing your delivery process for shorter cycle times might seem like a good idea to you, the rest of your organization might not share your excitement.
 In this talk, I share stories from companies who have attempted to adopt continuous delivery and discusses the organizational, architectural and process factors that led to the success – or failure – of these initiatives.

-Jez Humble is a Principal at ThoughtWorks Studios, and co-author of the Jolt Award winning Continuous Delivery, published in Martin Fowler’s Signature Series (Addison Wesley, 2010).
+Jez Humble is a lecturer at UC Berkeley, and co-author of the Jolt Award winning Continuous Delivery, published in Martin Fowler’s Signature Series (Addison Wesley, 2010), and Lean Enterprise, in Eric Ries’ Lean series.
 He has worked as a software developer, product manager, consultant and trainer across a wide variety of domains and technologies.
 His focus is on helping organisations deliver valuable, high-quality software frequently and reliably through implementing effective engineering practices.